-The Issuer and (upon delivery of a Notice to Pay) the Covered Bonds Guarantor may, subject to the prior written notice to the Rating Agency and the prior written consent of the Representative of the Covered Bondholders, revoke the appointment of the Asset Monitor by giving not less than one year or earlier than one year, in the event of a breach of warranties and covenants, written notice to the Asset Monitor (with a copy to the Representative of the Covered Bondholders, the Servicer and the Calculation Agent).
-If termination of the appointment of the Asset Monitor would otherwise take effect less than 30 days before or after any Calculation Date immediately after which an Asset Monitor Report shall be delivered, then such termination shall not take effect until the tenth day following such Calculation Date.
-In any case, no revocation of the appointment of the Asset Monitor shall take effect until a successor, notified in writing to the Rating Agency and approved by the Representative of the Covered Bondholders, has been duly appointed in accordance with the provisions of the Asset Monitor Agreement.
+The Issuer and (with effect as from the service of an Article 74 Notice to Pay (and until the date of its withdrawal) and/or a Notice to Pay) the Covered Bond Guarantor may, subject to the prior written consent of the Representative of the Covered Bondholders, terminate the appointment of the Asset Monitor in accordance with the termination provisions of the Asset Monitor Agreement.
+In any case, no revocation of the appointment of the Asset Monitor shall take effect until a successor has been duly appointed in accordance with the provisions of the Asset Monitor Agreement.